Key Takeaways

 4. Update your budget to reflect your new situation.

-You Do Not Have to Do This Alone
+You Do Not Have to Handle This Alone

-A good adviser will listen to your story, understand your priorities, and guide you gently.
-They will also check in regularly, knowing your needs may change over time.
-In many cases, a financial adviser can even act on your behalf, liaising with Centrelink and updating your details so you do not have to face endless paperwork or long phone calls during such a difficult time.
+Asking for help is a strength.
+It gives you space to grieve while protecting your future.
+A good adviser will listen to your story and guide you gently.
+They will check in regularly because your needs may change over time.
+In many cases, an adviser can act on your behalf.
+They can talk to Centrelink and update your details so you do not have to face long phone calls or endless paperwork.

 To make things a little easier, I offer a complimentary 30-minute chat where we can gently go through your options after the loss of a spouse.
 It’s simply a chance to ask questions, talk through concerns, and feel supported without any pressure.